[ View All Other Articles About Cycling Pain ]

 Saddle Sores

-Did you know that if saddle sores are left untreated, they may fester?
+Did you know that the situation may worsen if saddle sores are left untreated?

-If you do not sterilize your sores on a regular basis, they may become infected.
-Your doctor will then have to drain the abscess of pus and other fluids which is a very painful procedure.
+If you do not sterilize your sores regularly, they may become infected.
+Your doctor will then have to drain the abscess of pus and other fluids, which is an excruciating procedure.
 Treat your sores regularly using creams and gels containing benzoyl peroxide or erythromycin.

 Many cyclists suffer from bicycle saddle sores during and after a long ride.
-In the bicycle forums, you can find many questions about bicycle saddle pain.
+You can find many questions about bicycle saddle pain in the bicycle forums.
 Take a look at two examples:

-"I am a bike rider for a long time, and recently I've decided to expend my riding territory and to challenge myself with longer rides (20 miles and up) on my mountain bike.
+"I have been a bike rider for a long time, and recently, I've decided to expand my riding territory and challenge myself with longer rides (20 miles and up) on my mountain bike.
 I have a fitted bicycle and a high-quality Specialized bicycle saddle.
-Still, after about an hour of bicycling, I start to feel uncomfortable on my saddle.
+Still, after about an hour of bicycling, I felt uncomfortable on my saddle.
 This feeling is gradually increasing to intense pain in my bottom.
-At this point, all I want is that the ride will be over.
-I would like to know how to solve saddle sores while cycling, and what can I do to prevent bicycle saddle pain on my future rides.
-Is stopping the ride from time to time can help?
+At this point, I only want the ride to be over.
+I would like to know how to solve saddle sores while cycling and what I can do to prevent bicycle saddle pain on my future rides.
+Do you think stopping the ride from time to time can help?
 Should I replace my saddle or my riding technique?

 Thanks "